 Why Batteries Win Over Generators

-Many people wonder which is the better investment, a battery array or a generator?
+Many of our inquiries from Tampa and Orlando residents, wonder which is the better investment, a solar battery array or a generator?

 Here are just some of the results and ways the Enphase Battery Power Storage System is the clear winner.

-NOTE - This is an actual building site with REAL beta testing done right here in Spring Hill, Fl.
+NOTE - This is an actual building site with REAL beta testing done right here in Tampa Bay, Florida.
 Actual costs and performances are used.